Your Guide to Copper Sink Cleaning and Care

 - The first step is to clean your copper sink regularly.
 When cleaning your sink, make sure to use a mild soap, warm water, and a soft cloth or sponge.
 Avoid abrasive chemical cleaners, metal scrubbing pads, or steel wool.

 - Next, you’ll want to apply a coat of protection on your sink.
 Sinkology has developed Copper Armor that is designed to prevent water spots and help protect your sink from other spotting.
 Using Copper Armor is especially important if you have hard water that could lead to mineral deposits.
 Sinkology Copper Armor is available for both kitchen and bathroom copper sinks.
-See our Copper Armor kit here.
+Get the Copper Armor as part of the Copper CareIQ Kit here.

 - On an ongoing basis, you’ll want to rinse your sink out after each use and never leave food or dirty dishes sitting in the bottom of your sink.
 Certain foods have qualities that will strip the patina away and bring out the natural shine of your copper sink.
 If you’re in the kitchen, you’ll want to avoid leaving citrus or acidic foods in the bottom of your sink (things like tomatoes, ketchup, pepperoni, etc.).
 In the bathroom, you’ll want to avoid leaving toothpaste and other cosmetics in the bottom of your sink.